stitchdata/docs/_integration-schemas/bing-ads/v2/ad_groups.md

 doc-link: https://docs.microsoft.com/en-us/bingads/campaign-management-service/adgroup
 singer-schema:
 description: |
-  The `ad_groups` table contains info about the ad groups associated with the campaigns in your Bing Ads account.
+  The `{{ table.name }}` table contains info about the ad groups associated with the campaigns in your Bing Ads account.

   [This is a **Core Object** table](#replication).